Natnael-arch/Tsehaye-Assist/Readme.md

 ## The problem

 Touchscreens weren't designed with visually impaired users in mind.
-Small icons, unlabeled buttons, and text-heavy interfaces make something as basic as calling a family member a real daily obstacle — especially for older or blind users in Ethiopia, where most existing accessibility tools are built for English and don't handle Amharic well, whether that's spoken input, contact names, or dual-script (Amharic/Latin) name matching.
+Small icons, unlabeled buttons, and text-heavy interfaces make something as basic as calling a family member a real daily obstacle, especially for older or blind users in Ethiopia, where most existing accessibility tools are built for English and don't handle Amharic well, whether that's spoken input, contact names, or dual-script (Amharic/Latin) name matching.

 ## What Tsehay Assist does

 You speak.
 It listens, understands, and acts.

-- **"ደዊትን ደውልልኝ" ("Call Dawit")** → Tsehay Assist finds the right contact — whether they're saved as `ዳዊት`, `Dawit`, or any close variant — reads the name back to you, and waits for you to physically confirm before it actually places the call.
+- **"ደዊትን ደውልልኝ" ("Call Dawit")** → Tsehay Assist finds the right contact,whether they're saved as `ዳዊት`, `Dawit`, or any close variant, reads the name back to you, and waits for you to physically confirm before it actually places the call.
-- **Send a text** the same way — say who and what, Tsehay Assist reads it back for confirmation, then sends it.
+- **Send a text** the same way, say who and what, Tsehay Assist reads it back for confirmation, then sends it.
-- **Fully bilingual** — speak and receive responses in Amharic or English, whichever the user is comfortable with.
+- **Fully bilingual** - speak and receive responses in Amharic or English, whichever the user is comfortable with.

 The whole interaction is voice in, voice out.
 No menus to hunt through, no small text to read.